eldiestrogato/elearnio/README.md

 # TEST

-RSpec only CRUD tests of controllers are implemented and successfully passed.
+RSpec CRUD tests of controllers and tests of service class are implemented and successfully passed.
 Run in project folder to check:
-- rspec spec/requests/api/v1/authors_controller_spec.rb
-- rspec spec/requests/api/v1/courses_controller_spec.rb
-- rspec spec/requests/api/v1/learning_paths_controller_spec.rb
-- rspec spec/requests/api/v1/study_lps_controller_spec.rb
-- rspec spec/requests/api/v1/study_units_controller_spec.rb
-- rspec spec/requests/api/v1/talents_controller_spec.rb
+~ rspec spec/requests/api/v1/